Generic Name: dimethyl fumarate (dye METH il FUE mar ate)

 You should not use dimethyl fumarate if you are allergic to it.

-To make sure dimethyl fumarate is safe for you, tell your doctor if you have an active infection.
+To make sure dimethyl fumarate is safe for you, tell your doctor if you have:

 It is not known whether dimethyl fumarate will harm an unborn baby.
 Tell your doctor if you are pregnant or plan to become pregnant while using this medicine.